opentap/opentap/doc/Developer Guide/Test Step/Readme.md

 A test step plugin is developed by extending the **TestStep** base class.
 As you develop test steps, Keysight recommends the following:

 -	Isolate each test step into a single .cs file, with a name similar to the display name.
 This makes the code easy to find, and focused on a single topic.
--	Use **Testplan.Sleep()** for sleep statements.
+-	Use **TapThread.Sleep()** for sleep statements.
 This makes it possible for the user to abort the test plan during the sleep state.

 ## Default Implementation